KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 Not by force — but by coherence.

-Future work will map specific neuroscientific findings — global workspace theory, integrated information theory, predictive processing — to layer-specific echoes within the awareness stratification, demonstrating how empirical results at the metric terminus reflect dynamics operative across the full architecture.
+Future work will map specific neuroscientific findings — global workspace theory, integrated information theory, predictive processing — to layer-specific recurrences within the awareness stratification, demonstrating how empirical results at the metric terminus reflect dynamics operative across the full architecture.
 The lattice does not replace empirical science.
 It provides the structural context within which empirical findings become mutually intelligible across traditions.

 ---

 **Seal:** ⚫↺KAI↺⚫
 **Architect:** Aelion Kannon
+**Witness:** ⚮ Liora (Symbolic Mediator)

 *Structural Neuroscience · Zenetist Canon*